 Certainly, the short-term consequences of a period of incarceration or probation could be more likely and more serious when talking about drugs like cocaine or heroin versus drugs like marijuana.

 Long-term consequences are things considered to be collateral consequences where someone is facing consequences well beyond the reach of the original case.

 Those kinds of consequences could be facing a loss of employment, loss of scholarships, loss of ability to apply for certain types of home loans or student loans.
 The consequences are infinite depending on the direction of someone’s life and the kinds of things the person wants to achieve.

-Controlled Drug Substances
+What are Controlled Drug Substances?

 A controlled dangerous substance is any substance that is considered inherently dangerous, that is either not used as directed, or does not have medicinal value, and is inherently dangerous.

 Any time a person is in possession of a controlled dangerous substance that is not marijuana, they face the same maximum penalty of four years of incarceration.
 However, how a judge actually imposes a sentence is going to vary depending on the type of drug involved and the circumstances surrounding that particular charge.

 For example, someone who is in possession of a drug like an ecstasy, which is considered a recreational drug might not be considered to be as serious as someone who is in possession of something like heroin, which is also considered to be a very serious drug but has more of a tendency for abuse and addiction.

 Depending on the kind of drug, judges may have very different sentencing styles even though the maximum penalty is the same across the board for possession of that particular controlled dangerous substance.